Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in six of their past 10 games and won three of those contests.
+- The Astros have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.

 Astros Betting Records & Stats